nazarimilad/iota-node/README.md

 There are a lot of tutorials like [this one](https://www.simform.com/iota-iiot-tutorial-part-2/) or [this one](https://forum.helloiota.com/2424/Setting-up-a-VPS-IOTA-Full-Node-from-scratch).
 The problem with this tutorials is that they take quite some time and they aren't easy to follow for people who are new to a Linux environement.

 The purpose of this script is to automate the installation of an IOTA full node.
-It compiles the IRI, it generates an ini configuration file, it sets up a daemon, it can be used to add new neighbor nodes, etc.
+It compiles the IRI, it generates an ini configuration file, it sets up a daemon etc.

+It can also be used to adjust settings while it's running.
+You can add new neighbors for example, remove them, get your TCP address, get information about your own node, and more.

 ## Prerequisites